For questions related to completing doctoral studies, please write to email@example.com

 Template cumulative Dissertation (page for already published articles) (German) (PDF, 162 KB)

 Confimation Revision Requirements (DOCX, 51 KB)

 The Degree team at the Office of Student Affairs draws up the full final records immediately following publication of the thesis on ZORA, and sends them to the candidate.
 From this point you can use the title of doctor.

 To celebrate doctoral degrees every year the faculty holds a graduation ceremony to which friends and family members are also invited.
-The ceremony is open only to PhD candidates who have published in the specified academic year.
+The ceremony is open only to graduates who have published in the specified academic year.

 The following date is planned for the next graduation ceremony: